European shares fall after Draghi disappoints

-LONDON European shares fell to a one-week closing low on Thursday after European Central Bank President Mario Draghi gave no indication the bank would aggressively increase its bond-buying program and said the region's economy faced increased downside risks.
+LONDON, Dec 8 European shares fell to a one-week closing low on Thursday after European Central Bank President Mario Draghi gave no indication the bank would aggressively increase its bond-buying programme and said the region's economy faced increased downside risks.

 In a choppy session, the market turned negative after Draghi gave no signal that the ECB would step up purchases of government bonds, something investors were hoping the bank would do as well as lend to the International Monetary Fund to help support debt-saddled euro zone economies.

-"Investors were hoping for more color on bond buying as liquidity in the financial system is tight," Veronika Pechlaner, a fund manager on the Ashburton European equity fund, said.
+"Investors were hoping for more colour on bond buying as liquidity in the financial system is tight," Veronika Pechlaner, a fund manager on the Ashburton European equity fund, said.

 "We are still underweight on financials and after the statement today we are unlikely to change."